 In connection with the quality standards, a help document (Icelandic) has been created.
 Insert information from the interRAI quality indicators to see at a glance where the nursing homes stand regarding the Icelandic quality standards.

 The document contains graphs for all 20 quality indicators used in Iceland.
-In the header of the graphs, each quality indicator is labeled with a number that is the same as in the RAI program.
+In the header of the graphs, each quality indicator is labelled with a number that is the same as in the RAI program.
 Some also have a star, but these are the quality indicators considered to be the best for comparing nursing homes.

 The Directorate of Health also uses these criteria to monitor the quality of services in nursing homes.